 In this class, the goal is to make you technically competent at solving physics problems.
 This means that the mathematical framework of the subject will be stressed over the conceptual aspects.
 I believe that conceptual understanding is important, however, and I encourage the students to consult other books and media for this type of material.
-The textbook Conceptual Physics by Paul Hewitt is an excellent resource in this respect.

-Rules:
+Rules:.